carlosmiguelpatino/VBF_Analysis/commands.md

    * import model SM_HeavyN_NLO
 3. Generate process using `generate`
    * generate p p > n3 ta+ j j, n3 > ta+ j j QCD=0
-4. If other processes needed, use `add process`
+4. If other processes are needed, use `add process` command.
+The added process must be specified as in the previous step.
-5. Set an ouput folder for all files generated during simulation using `output`
+5. Set an output folder for all files generated during simulation using `output` command
 6. Launch simulation using `launch -m`
 7. Choose setting of cards used in simulation